Stay right here for our final news roundup and information overload.

 These are people in a desperate state.

-FEMA often the first call that they make, only 15% were answered on July 7th, several days after the floods.
+FEMA, often the first call that they make, only 15% were answered on July 7th, several days after the floods.

-These contracts were in place, and those people were in those call centers, and they were picking up the phone and answering.
+These contracts were in place, and those people were in those call centers and they were picking up the phone and answering.

 One other issue before we head to our busy phones.

-Everything I told you at the time, this was not a slope roof.
+When learning more about this Trump assassination attempt, everything I told you at the time, this was not a slope roof.

-Well, Kimberly Cheadle, the then head of the Secret Service, said was just false.
+What Kimberly Cheadle, the then head of the Secret Service, said was just false.

 And I say this as somebody that did roofing and fell off a roof, a steep sloped roof, not a fake slope roof that she was claiming this was.